ramzxy/Emuchip8/README.md

 # Emuchip8 - CHIP-8 Emulator

-A C++ implementation of the CHIP-8 virtual machine, designed to run classic CHIP-8 games and programs.
+A C++ implementation of the CHIP-8 virtual machine using SDL2, designed to run classic CHIP-8 games and programs.

 ## Overview